Frequently Asked Questions

 Periodicals are shelved alphabetically by title in three locations: current, bound, and microform.
 Microfilm and microfiche periodicals are kept on the North wall of the current periodicals section, second floor.
 Ask for assistance at the Periodicals Desk.

 Only WT faculty, graduate assistants, and teaching assistants may check out periodicals.
 A photocopier, which takes the Buffalo Gold card, is available.
-You can add money on your card at the Circulation Desk on the first floor.
-If you do not have a Buffalo Gold card, please see Circulation staff for assistance.
+You can add money on your card at the Research & Access Desk on the first floor.
+If you do not have a Buffalo Gold card, please see the Research & Access staff for assistance.